Noroff-FEU-Assignments/project-exam-2-zenabii/README.md

 - This is a react app project
 - The website is about Iceland instead of Bergen
 - The user can send enquiries about hotels and activities through the website
+- If interested in more about the design, please read the styleguide.

 ## Built With